jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 }
 ```

-TODO: provide explicit details of the Umbraco content type used for the above
+The `fetch` call returns all content from the site's Content Delivery API with content type `article`, with the property of `articleDate`.

+For more details on Data Fetching with Astro please read the [official documentation](https://docs.astro.build/en/guides/data-fetching/).

 ## Building a blog with Umbraco and Astro